Paying for It: Overview

-In the final chapter, "Back to Monogamy", he ends up with one particular prostitute, "Denise" (albeit in a strictly financial way) for seven years as of the book's publication.
+In the final chapter, "Back to Monogamy", he ends up with one particular sex worker, "Denise" (albeit in a strictly financial way) for seven years as of the book's publication.
 Brown ends the book still wondering about the nature of love, and insisting that "paying for sex isn’t an empty experience if you’re paying the right person for sex", but leaves the question of romantic love essentially open.

 Notes and appendices

 The book comes with a 50-page text section, including a bibliography, footnotes and an appendix in 23 parts that argues for a system in which "paying for sex is preferable to romance-based methods".
 It includes some commentary by his friend and fellow cartoonist Seth, who disagrees with Brown's position and accuses him of having no emotions, but then goes on to say, "The funny thing about Chester is that out of all the men I know he’s quite possibly the one I think would make the most considerate boyfriend or husband for a woman...and yet he is the one who picked the whoring."

 The appendices underscore the book's "political undercurrent", motivated by people's prejudices against those who buy and sell sex.
 Brown says he wanted a book that presented the john's side of things, as he does not see himself as an "evil monster", and wants people to understand his perspective.

 Brown says he doesn't expect every reader to read through all of the text portions of the book, and that he himself rarely reads the notes or appendices in the books he reads.
 He said, "I wanted the material to be there for anyone who wanted a bit of background or to know what I thought about a particular subject in more depth."